Emrey-Hub/Emrey/README.md

 - Next Date (Data_da_Proxima)

 ## Visualization
-Currently, the script generates a line plot of Quota values over time for a specific month.
+Currently, the script only creates a database file.
+The data visualization will be implemented in the next stages

 ## Future Plans
 - Implement user interface for fund selection